Teenage Labour candidate beats ex-Lib Dem leader

-Former Lib Dem leader Warren Bradley had to stand down as the party's leader last month, after an email he had written predicted big losses in the city was leaked.
+Former Lib Dem leader Warren Bradley had to stand down as the party's leader last month, after an email he had written predicting big losses in the city was leaked.

-Labour swept to power in the Warrington Council taking six seats from the Liberal Democrats.
+Labour swept to power in Warrington Council taking six seats from the Lib Dems.
 The council previously had no single party in control but Labour now has a majority with 34 out of 57 seats.

 Labour also became the largest single party on the hung Wirral Council with the five seats they took from the Lib Dems, leaving the party with 29 seats to the Tories' 27.

 The Lib Dem leader Simon Holbrooke was one of the party's casualties.